DataWookie/exegetic-new-site/content/careers/technical-salesperson.md

 	]
 responsibilities: [
-	"Identify potential new business and establish contact", "Evaluate requirements of potential clients",
+	"Identify potential new business and establish contact", "Evaluate the requirements of potential clients",
 	"Interpret requirements and develop appropriate solutions",
 	"Deliver presentations demonstrating the solutions and providing product education", "Liaise with the Data Science team and prepare a proposal", "Organise sales and follow-up meetings",
-	"Provide pre-sales and post-sales support such as answering queries, leading price negotiations, providing techinical advice and closing sales", "Maintain regular contact with clients to obtain feedback", "Nuture relationships with clients by advising them of suitable updates and new technologies they might find beneficial", "Assist in market research to modify and extend offering to adapt to the evolving environment", "Write reports and sales literature",
+	"Provide pre-sales and post-sales support such as answering queries, leading price negotiations, providing technical advice and closing sales", "Maintain regular contact with clients to obtain feedback", "Nurture relationships with clients by advising them of suitable updates and new technologies they might find beneficial", "Assist in market research to modify and extend Exegetic's offering to adapt to the evolving environment", "Write reports and sales literature",
 	"Ensuring that sales targets are met"
 	]